 \label{sec:intro}

 "Crowdsourcing is the act of taking a job traditionally performed by a designated agent (usually an employee) and outsourcing it to an undefined, generally large group of people in the form of an open call."
-This was the initial definition of crowd sourcing when first used in 2006 by Jeff Howe and Mark Robinson.
-Two main orthogonal problem sets can be solved using crowd sourcing: data gathering and data processing.
+This was the initial definition of crowd-sourcing when first used in 2006 by Jeff Howe and Mark Robinson.
+Two main orthogonal problem sets can be solved using crowd-sourcing: data gathering and data processing.
 When a data gathering problem is distributed among members of the crowd we use the term crowd sensing or participatory sensing, while for distributed computational tasks we use the general term crowd sourcing.

-Another way to categorize crowdsourced applications is weather the contributors profit directly of the gathered or processed information.
+Another way to categorize crowd-sourced applications is whether the contributors profit directly of the gathered or processed information.
 Wikipedia uses the power of the crowd to provide a service that can directly be used by the contributors.
 When it comes to crowd sourcing platforms, creating a framework to acquire information is much easier than creating a generic framework that is able to present users with the results.
 In many cases the beneficiaries of the crowd sourced tasks are different than those providing the data.
 DroidLab targets these scenarios.

-Probably the most popular crowd sourced computational problem was Seti@Home, a project lasting several years and aimed to ??? starts and stuff, extraterestrial ???.
-This problem was divided into a large number of subtasks and distributed among the willing participants.
-Users could set a Seti screen-saver that download and solved these subtasks when the user was away.
-Seti's success came from it's innovative design and from the interesting task that it performed.
+Probably the most popular crowd sourced computational problem was SETI@home, a project lasting several years and aimed to search for extraterrestrial intelligence by analyzing radio waves..
+The problem was divided into a large number of subtasks and distributed among the willing participants.
+Users could set a SETI screen-saver that downloaded and solved these subtasks when the user was away.
+SETI's success came from it's innovative design and from the interesting task that it performed.
 From the point of view of the volunteer, this was a low cost, low gain activity.
-PCs back than had long startup times and high standby power consumption, once Seti was installed it didn't pose a visible overhead, and provided the user with insight of the performed work.
-Some early gamification elements were also implemented like leaderboards.
+PCs back than had long startup times and high standby power consumption, so once SETI was installed it didn't generate a visible overhead, and provided the user with an insight of the performed work.
+Some early gamification elements, like leaderboards, were also implemented.

-A somewhat different example is the Google Image classification game.
-In this game two players cooperated to solve a simple puzzle.
-An image was displayed in both player's browsers.
+A somewhat different example is the Google Image classification game, in which two players cooperated to solve a simple puzzle.
+An image was displayed in both players' browsers.
 The first player had to find five words that described the image.
-Then the second player had to guess those words.
+Then, the second player had to guess those words.
 This human image processing game allowed Google to improve Image Search results.
 The players were motivated to play the game for the game itself, and for added gamification elements.

-Both examples involved utilization of computational resources owned by the users to perform a highly parallelized task that the users perceived as common good, but didn't benefit directly from the results of their work.
+Both examples involved utilization of computational resources owned by the users to perform a highly parallelized task that the users perceived as common good, but they didn't benefit directly from the results of their work.
 In both cases, users received an input that they processed based on a given algorithm.
 The tasks were not personalized.
-Seti@Home's tasks were solely performed by a machine, while Google Image games had to be solved by human users.
-In both examples users had extrinsic motivators.
+SETI@home's tasks were solely performed by a machine, while Google Image games had to be solved by human users.